 - Factorial’s remote work software

 Companies are hiring remote workers left right and centre.
 Whether you want to work fully report or part-time remote, I’m sure you can find the perfect option.
 Here are some of the best companies for flexible working, many of which will be familiar.
 If you want to explore more companies and other options, you can also check out Indeed or Flexjobs for more postings.

 This well-established telecommunications company is hiring flexible workers now.
 It would make sense since Vodafone’s technology is frequently used to help empower remote working, right?
 Currently, Vodafone has several different open job positions available such as personal assistant, marketing campaign specialist and data analytics specialist, to name a few.
 Take a browse through to find a job that fits your skillset perfectly.

 Unilever is a British-Dutch multinational consumer goods company, headquartered in London.
 They are currently embracing an agile work environment in order for all their employees to work safely whilst adapting to digital work practices.
 This means workers are able to work from home and on-site, with more flexible hours.
 The company has several open job positions based around different parts of the UK, available to view here.

 Transport for London

 Transport for London is a local government body responsible for the transport system in Greater London, England.
 This includes buses, tubes, trams, London Overground trains and also the London bike scheme.
-TFL have been formally recognised for excellent remote work life balance and flexibility.
-Yearly Salary varies for different job positions which you can view here, ranging from around £27,000 for an Administration support role to £55,000 for a financial controller role.
+TFL has been formally recognised for excellent remote work-life balance and flexibility.
+Yearly Salary varies for different job positions which you can view here, ranging from around £27,000 for an Administrative support role to £55,000 for a financial controller role.

 A mass media and business information company, allowing work from home on occasions.
 Employees’ comments the company provides you with the flexibility to structure your work in ways you can reach high expectations and performance.
 Job positions are available mainly in the London area and the company is accepting different levels of experience, such as recent graduate jobs and also internship programs.